Current Watering Restrictions: Voluntary Stage 2 Water Conservation Chart

 For more info: www.teamwatersmart.ca

-Current fire danger: Low
+Current fire danger: HIGH

 Deep Bay Improvement District – 250-757-9312